uw-midsun/strategy/routemodel/README.md

 Connects and receives responses from Bing Maps APIs to form route / navigation and elevations profile.

-+ `routes.py`: Methods to query Routes endpoint, collecting information on latitude, longitude, maneuver instructions, distance to maneuver, distance, and street
++ `routes.py`: Methods to query Routes endpoint, collecting information on latitude, longitude, maneuver instructions, distance to maneuver, distance, and street; method to calculate expected time of arrival based on speeds travelled parameter
 + `elevations.py`: Methods to query Elevations endpoint, forming an elevation profile from a set of coordinates
 + `speedlimits.py`: Methods to query Routes endpoint, collecting information around speed limit changes.
 Separate call from `routes.py` due to specific route points constraints
 + `common.py`: Common code to execute query on any of the above endpoints and catch errors